rajkuntal/database-deploy/README.md

 ## Proposed Release Process:
 #### Summary:
-	We will have a git repository for database changes. developer can add sql file there with PRs and use jenkins jobs to run sql queries on servers.
+	We will have a git repository for database changes. developer can add sql files in there with PR and use jenkins jobs to run sql queries on servers.
 We can run sql queries through shell scripts(done a POC on that) so It should be doable through jenkins jobs as well.
 	   1. Commit new sql files in respective pre-deploy/post-deploy under respective release folder in new branch
 	   2. Get PR approved and merge
 	   3. Use pre-deploy/post-deploy jenkins jobs to execute sql files on server databases.